News and About

 Vanderbilt University

-Spam Notice: please be aware that my spam filters are set to very high sensitivity given the volume of mail received.
-If you do not hear back from me, please resend your message.
+Spam/Email Notice: I am receiving a large volume of email these days, and please be aware that my spam filters are set to very high sensitivity given the volume of mail received.
+If you do not hear back from me in a reasonable timeframe, please resend your message, or if it is urgent, please call.

 Phone (Office): 615-875-9057